Engrgit/GPU-setup/README.md

 # GPU-setup
-How to setup your gpu for ml taks
+How to setup your gpu for ml tasks